Measuring the configurational temperature of a binary disc packing: Compactivity measured from quadron tessellation

-As $X_Q$ is only computed from the average volume per particle, it is insensitive to the correlations described in section 2.
-On the other hand there exists a finite size effect if $X_Q$ is only computed from the volume ensemble, ignoring the boundary forces.
-Figure \ref{fig:quadron} (b) shows how the differences between $X_Q$ computed from the full and the volume ensemble vanishes with increasing cluster size and consequentially decreasing contribution of $M$.
+As $X_Q$ is only computed from the average volume of a cluster, it is insensitive to the correlations described in section 2.
+On the other hand there exists a finite size effect if $X_Q^V$ is computed from the volume ensemble, ignoring the boundary forces.
+Figure \ref{fig:quadron} (b) shows how the difference between the compactivities computed from the full and the volume ensemble vanishes with increasing cluster size and consequentially decreasing contribution of $M$.